 - Make awesome gifts

 You can’t really go wrong with these scrubbies!
+You can also use them alongside any of your favorite self care items—like DIY salt scrubs!

 If you’ve ever used face pads or makeup removing wipes, you know that they go FAST.
 But when you crochet your own face scrubbies, you can use them over and over again.